spollard/josh-works.github.io/_posts/2019-02-26-turing_remote_resources.md

 _This is a collection of resources that come from a range of conversations I've had with Turing students.
 Some of it is specific to getting/working remotely, but most of it is (in my opinion) useful for any sort of role.
 Finally, I think "advice to others" is a tall order.
 All I know is things I did, and what seemed to correlate with good results.
 Correlation is not causation, etc._

-Other than this first section about finding remote-friendly jobs, everything below applies to _any_ job hunt.
-So, if you're not looking specifically for remote work, keep reading.
+Other than this first section about finding _remote-friendly_ jobs, everything below applies to any job hunt.
+So, even if you're not looking specifically for remote work, keep reading.

+This is a guide mostly about cold outreach.

 ## Where does one find remote-friendly jobs?